openlibhums/janeway/README.md

 4. We will never accept commits of, or ourselves write, paywall features into Janeway.

+# Current development

+What are we working on right now?
+For a high-level view, check out our [public roadmap on Trello](https://trello.com/b/Qnq2ySby/janeway-roadmap).

+You can get more detail by viewing our [project boards here on GitHub](https://github.com/orgs/BirkbeckCTP/projects).
+Open a project to see which issues it includes and what their status is.
+The status should be one of these:

+- To Do -- we plan to do this and include it in this release
+- In Progress -- someone is working on it at this very moment!
+- PR Submitted -- this means one developer has come up with a solution and is waiting for feedback from others
+- Done -- this means at least one other developer has approved the solution and it has been merged into the main codebase in preparation for the release

+We aim to build releases in 4-week sprints, though some development cycles have taken quite a bit longer.

 # Licensing
 Janeway is available under the terms of the GNU AFFERO GENERAL PUBLIC LICENSE (Version 3, 19 November 2007).